AaspiralMoon/WiSeR_Cluster/README.md

 <h1 align="center">:rocket:Welcome to WiSeR cluster:rocket:</h1>

 The WiSeR cluster is built by the **[WiSeR group](https://wiser.cas.mcmaster.ca/)** of [Mcmaster University](https://www.mcmaster.ca/), based on kubernetes.
 It is composed of three 3080 desktops and six 3060 desktops.
-It aims to provide computing services e.g., deep learning training and distributed training for group members.</center>
+It aims to provide computing services e.g., deep learning training and distributed training to group members.</center>

 <h1 align="center">:rainbow:Documentation:rainbow:</h1>
 <details>